 WHEREAS, the strong retail character of the District dates to the establishment of Loren Miller & Co., a department store, in 1915 at 4722 N. Broadway.
-Loren Miller, widely known as "The Father of Uptown," promoted the area dynamically and is credited with coining the area's moniker when he began using it in association with advertising for his store.
-Miller's Up-Town Advertiser was a free advertising circular that drew attention to the District; and
+Loren Miller, widely known as "The Father of Uptown,"

 WHEREAS, the term "Uptown Square" was officially recognized by the City Council in 1930; and